section-engineering-education/engineering-education/articles/consuming-co-operative-bank-api-using-node.js/index.md

 published: true
 url: /engineering-education/consuming-co-operative-bank-api-using-node.js/
 title: How to consume a Co-operative Bank API using Node.js
 description: This article will show you how to consume a Co-operative Bank API using Node.js.
+The tutorial uses axios for HTTP requests and Express for setting up routes.
 author: kennedy-mwangi
-date: 2021-02-05T00:00:00-16:00
+date: 2021-03-29T00:00:00-16:00
 topics: []
 excerpt_separator: <!--more-->
 images: